DarkAtra/darkatra.dev/_posts/2023-10-28-fixing-online-gameplay-for-bfme2.md

 how [the online functionality for other games is restored](https://github.com/anzz1/openspy-client/blob/f18d410fc0cfe2e69ec32e93f088209527093749/include/game_cry.h#L90-L95), I assumed that there's only two things to implement:

-1. a hook for the `gethostbyname` function that redirect GameSpy/EA specific DNS queries
+1. a hook for the `gethostbyname` function to redirect GameSpy/EA specific DNS queries
 2. a patch so that the game skips the certificate validation when it connects to the online servers

 I found the hosts that I had to redirect DNS queries for by looking at the `t3aonline.dll` with [Ghidra](https://github.com/NationalSecurityAgency/ghidra),